 As a result, when Dubas traded Kadri last offseason, I was of two minds.
 First, I wasn’t fazed that Kadri’s postseason suspensions had drummed up an outcry from Maple Leafs fans that he had to go; however, I knew teams had to be built and that Kadri was a valuable trade chip.
 It was time to trade him.

 However, I also loved that he tried hard to stay and turned down a Flames trade because he saw a chance to play with his beloved Maple Leafs.
-I hope he does well with the Avalanche.
+I’m pleased for Kadri that he seems to have found a second home in Colorado with the Avalanche.
 In addition, watching Dubas over the past season and knowing that players stay in touch even if they no longer play together, I believe many of those still employed with the Maple Leafs feel the same way.